SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

       * As a user, I want view the site on mobile/desktop/tablet.
        <br>
        <br>
-   * As a returning user
+   * As a returning user,
       * As a returning user, I want to play fast and smooth. without lags or accessibility defects affecting the overall experience.
       * As a returning user, I want the website to be continually updated with new features to keep me coming back and playing the game.